ajahne/blog/_posts/2019-2-28-getting-feedback-as-a-manager.md

 - I am working on my attention to detail/listening/area I am not strong at, could you give me some feedback on how I have been doing in this area in the last week/month/quarter?
 - Would you like more or less feedback on your work?
 If so, what additional feedback would you like?

-**Now, once we have received feedback, we must be sure to:**
+**Now, once we have received feedback, we must:**
-- Take action to address the feedback _(work to improve, have follow ups, get coaching, etc.)_
+- Ensure we are clear on the feedback _(ask clarifying questions as needed, get examples where appropriate, etc.)_
 - Thank the person for their feedback _(this is important, let people know you appreciate their feedback and more will come!)_
+- Take action to address the feedback _(work to improve, conduct follow ups, get coaching, etc.)_

 ## Conclusion
 > Once my team knew that I wanted, encouraged, and appreciated their feedback, it came more often, more easily.